-Discover the fascinating Land of the Rising Sun at the 2021 Japanese Grand Prix on October 8-10.
+Discover the fascinating Land of the Rising Sun at the Formula 1 Japanese Grand Prix 2024.
 The best things to see and do near Suzuka Circuit.

-There is nothing noteworthy to see or do in the industrial areas surrounding the Suzuka circuit.
-It’s better to stay in nearby Nagoya or a little further away in Osaka, where there is much more going on.
+There is nothing particularly noteworthy to see or do in the industrial areas surrounding the Suzuka circuit.
+The town of Suzuka is pretty busy with F1 insiders on race weekend, but getting a room if you are not working at the race is more difficult.
+It’s much easier to find a place to stay in nearby Nagoya or a little further away in Osaka, where there is also much more going on.
 When planning your Japanese Grand Prix holiday, try and add at least a few days away from the track to explore the country; Japan offers a fascinating blend of natural beauty, ancient traditions and history contrasted with high-tech modern cities and a unique culture.